solid-contrib/conformance-test-harness/USAGE.md

     docker rm server
     docker network rm testnet
     ```
 1. Run this script.
 1. The reports will be created in the specified directory.

-#### Example: Using Publicly Available Solid Server Providing your own tests and configuration
+#### Example: Using a publicly available Solid Server providing your own tests and configuration
 To use the Docker image to run a set of local tests:
 1. Create a directory such as `tests`.
 This directory should contain the tests, manifest files, and a test subject configuration file.
 For example:
     * `protocol/test.feature`.